bimalka98/bees-collection/README.md

 ## ▶ Guides to install some software: the half-blood prince versions🤫😂

-1. [Installing Chisel and FPGA Tools](guides/chisel3.md) for *SIGRVPD - Special Interest Group RISC-V Processor Design - University of Moratuwa*
+1. [Installing Chisel and FPGA Tools and Verilator](guides/chisel3.md) for *SIGRVPD - Special Interest Group RISC-V Processor Design - University of Moratuwa*
 2. [Creating a virtual environment](guides/venv.md) for Computer Vision

 ---